-Astor was all to familiar with the Atranochs’s tactics.
-Powerful, tough-skinned bodies, long, razor claws and rows of shark-like teeth, the beasts were built to kill.
+Astor was all too familiar with the Atranochs’s tactics.
+Powerful, tough-skinned bodies, long, razor claws, and rows of shark-like teeth, the beasts were built to kill.
 But they weren’t very clever.
-Though they hunted in wolf fashion, tag teaming their prey, they were easy to ambush.
+Though they hunted in wolf fashion, tag-teaming their prey, they were easy to ambush.
 His son needed to investigate their latest shenanigans before they did any more damage.
 He knew the Chimarian’s settled west of the mountains and wondered if it were they the Atranochs killed.
 He hoped not, they were good people and minded their own business.
 It would be a shame to see such a gentle race destroyed by those monstrosities.

 “What’s happening, Astor?”
 Xyadran asked the older dragon sleepily, “Why have we been disturbed?”

 “Young Daelyn has come to with disturbing news,” he answered, “I’ve just been told there’s trouble west of here.
 From what our son can determine from the smoke that’s drifted our way, those despicable Atranochs are at it again.
 He thinks they may have destroyed the Chimarian’s village.”

 “That’s preposterous!”
 Xyandran snorted, a puff of ebony escaping from her nostrils, “They haven’t reared their ugly heads in ages since we banished them years ago!
 Why now?”